Red Cat Ramen

 Red Cat Ramen (ラーメン赤猫, Ramen Aka Neko) is a Japanese manga series written and illustrated by Angyaman.
 It began serialization as an independent comic published on Shueisha's Shōnen Jump+ app and website in March 2022.
 It later became a full-fledged series in October 2022.
 An anime television series adaptation produced by E&H Production aired from July to September 2024.
-A second season has been announced.
+The second season is set to premiere in January 2027.

 Plot

 Red Cat Ramen centers around the titular establishment, a ramen shop established and run by talking cats.
 Focusing on Tamako Yashiro, a human woman who is working as a part-timer behind the scenes, the series focuses on the day-to-day antics of her and her fellow feline employees: Bunzo, the head chef; Sasaki, the owner and finance/business expert; Sabu, the sous-chef; Hana, the customer service manager; and Krishna, a tiger in charge of making the base ramen noodles in-house.